Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: The System Model

 \subsection{Network Model}

 Consider a network with nodes distributed across the plane according to a homogeneous Poisson point process (p.p.p.) with intensity $\lambda$.
 The number of nodes in any region of area $A$ is a Poisson random variable with mean $\lambda A$.
-Without loss of generality, we assume node $X_0$ is located at the origin and focus on its performance, which should be representative of any node in the network.
+Without loss of generality, we assume node $Z_0$ is located at the origin and focus on its performance, which should be representative of any node in the network.

 Poisson point process is the most frequently used model to study wireless networks (see~\cite{BacBla09FT} and references therein).
-The RODD signaling and the mutual broadcast scheme proposed in this paper are of course not limited to homogeneous Poisson distributed networks.
-The homogeneous p.p.p. model is assumed in this paper to facilitate analysis and comparison of RODD and competing technologies.
+The homogeneous p.p.p.\ model is assumed here to facilitate analysis and comparison of competing technologies.
+The proposed RODD signaling and the mutual broadcasting scheme are not limited to Poisson distributed networks.